-13.5 Re-employment/Recall.
+13.5 Re-employment.

-(a) For a period of two years following layoff, a faculty member who has been laid off and who is not otherwise employed in an equivalent full-time position shall be offered reemployment in the same or similar position at the University at which previously employed at the time of layoff, should an opportunity for such reemployment arise.
-For this purpose, it shall be the faculty member's responsibility to keep the University advised of the faculty member's current address.
-Any offer of re-employment pursuant to this section must be accepted within fifteen (15) days after the date of the offer, such acceptance to take effect not later than the beginning of the semester immediately following the date the offer was made.
+(a) For a period of two years following the effective termination date, a faculty member who has been laid off and who is not otherwise employed in an equivalent full-time position shall be offered re-employment in the same or similar position at the University should an opportunity for such re-employment arise.
+For this purpose, it shall be the faculty member's responsibility to keep the University apprised of the faculty member's current contact information and to check the vacancy listings and notify Faculty Relations in the Office of Human Resources if they see a vacancy that they are interested in and qualified for.
+Any offer of re-employment pursuant to this section must be accepted within fifteen (15) days after the date of the offer, with acceptance to take effect not later than the beginning of the semester immediately following the date the offer was made.
 In the event such offer of re-employment is not accepted, the faculty member shall receive no further consideration pursuant to this Article.
-The University shall notify the local UFF Chapter when an offer of re-employment is issued.
+The University shall notify the UFF-FSU when an offer of re-employment is issued.

-- (b) A faculty member who held a tenured appointment on the date of termination by reason of layoff shall resume the tenured appointment upon recall. - (c) The faculty member shall receive the same credit for years of service for purposes of layoff as held on the date of layoff. - (d) Employee Assistance Programs.
-Consistent with the University's Employee Assistance Program, faculty members participating in an employee assistance program who receive a notice of layoff may continue to participate in that program for a period of ninety (90) days following the layoff. - 13.6 Limitations.
-The provisions of Sections 13.2 through 13.5 of this Agreement shall not apply to those faculty members described in Sections 12.2(a)(3), (b), and (c).
+(b) A faculty member who held a tenured appointment on the date of termination by reason of layoff shall resume the tenured appointment upon recall.

+(c) The faculty member shall receive the same credit for years of service for purposes of layoff as held on the effective date of the layoff.

+(d) Consistent with the University's Employee Assistance Program, faculty members participating in an employee assistance program who receive a notice of layoff may continue to participate in this program for a period of ninety (90) days following the layoff.

+13.6 The provisions of 13.2 through 13.5 of this Agreement shall not apply to those bargaining unit members appointed for less than one (1) academic year; or appointed on a visiting appointment; or employed in an auxiliary entity.
+If the layoff is for financial reasons, the layoff unit shall consist only of faculty primarily budgeted by the funding type that is being reduced or cut.

+(a) Faculty members previously notified of non-reappointment will not be included in the layoff unit, unless the notice of non-reappointment is rescinded.